quicwg/base-drafts/draft-ietf-quic-invariants.md

 * QUIC uses an AEAD (AEAD_AES_128_GCM {{?RFC5116}}) to protect the packets it exchanges during connection establishment

-* QUIC packet numbers appear after the Version field
+* QUIC packet numbers appear after the connection ID fields

 * QUIC packet numbers increase by one for every packet sent